microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 ### Configuration 3: Non-Inverting PGA

 In this configuration, the OPA is configured as a non-inverting programmable gain amplifier and uses the internal resistor ladder built into the OPA module.
 The positive input (OPAxIN+) and the output (OPAxOUT) of the OPA are connected to the corresponding I/O pins.
 The OPA is preconfigured with a gain of '4' using the internal resistor ladder.
-This gain can be changed by writing a different value to the GSEL bits of OPA1CON1 in the function named "void OPA_NonInverting(void)" located in "application.c".
+This gain can be changed by writing a different value to the GSEL bits of OPA1CON1 in the function named ``void OPA_NonInverting(void)`` located in ``application.c``.

 | OPA    | Gain | Positive Input   | Output (OUT)  |
 | :----: | :--: | :--------------: | :-----------: |